kai0310/kai0310/README.md

 - 16 years old 🥳
 - I’m currently working on ...
 Web Applications
 - I’m currently learning ...
 Laravel, Go, Python, Next.js
+- My job as an engineer is to create an environment where the team can develop easily.

 ### Main Skills
 - PHP (Laravel)